Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 -Pokken Tournament (Rumble only) [dinput8.dll into game exe folder]

+-Scud Race [32bit or 64bit opengl32.dll into game exe folder depending on 32 or 64bit Supermodel Emulator]

+-Scud Race Plus [32bit or 64bit opengl32.dll into game exe folder depending on 32 or 64bit Supermodel Emulator]

 -Sega Touring Car Championship [dinput8.dll into m2 emulator 1.1a folder]

 -Sega Racing Classic [dinput8.dll into game exe folder]

 -Sega Rally Championship [dinput8.dll into m2 emulator 1.1a folder]

+-Sega Rally 2 [32bit or 64bit opengl32.dll into game exe folder depending on 32 or 64bit Supermodel Emulator]

 -Sega Rally 3 [dinput8.dll into game exe folder]